President

 Nebraska Indian Community College

-Beverly R. DeVore-Wedding, Ph.D., is president-elect of the National Science Teaching Association (NSTA).
-She began serving her one-year term on June 1, 2024.
-Since August 2023, she has held the position of virtual science instructor in Nebraska Indian Community College’s Mathematics and Science Department.
+Beverly R. DeVore-Wedding, Ph.D., is president of the National Science Teaching Association (NSTA).
+She began serving her one-year term on June 1, 2025.
+The American Association for the Advancement of Science has named her a 2024 Education Fellow.

 DeVore-Wedding taught high school and community college math and science in Colorado for more than 25 years.
 From 2014 to 2018, she was a science curriculum developer, chemistry instructor, and lab coordinator for Nebraska Indian Community College.
-She also was a teacher educator at Adams State University in Alamosa, Colorado, from 2019 to 2023.
+She was also a teacher educator at Adams State University in Alamosa, Colorado, from 2019 to 2023.
+From August 2023 through May 2025, she taught science remotely at the Nebraska Indian Community College.

 Her educational background includes earning bachelor’s degrees in botany and science education and a master’s degree in botany from the University of Wyoming, Laramie; a master’s degree in science education from Montana State University, Bozeman; and a Ph.D. in Teaching, Curriculum, and Learning from the University of Nebraska-Lincoln.
 Among her certifications are Colorado Professional Teacher Licensure: Science and Math endorsements and Wyoming Professional Teacher certification in Biology, Chemistry, Earth Science, and General Science.